UCB-stat-159-s22/hw06-WenhaoP/README.md

 mamba env create -f environment.yml -p ~/envs/ligo
 ```

-The command above will also install `ligotools` package from local source.

-To install the `ligotools` package separately and manually, in the root directory, run
+Then, to install the `ligotools` package, in the root directory, run

 ```
 pip install ligotools/.